USS Franklin D. Roosevelt: Austere modernization

 Roosevelt was initially slated to undergo an extensive reconstruction (SCB 101.68) similar to that received by Midway from 1966 to 1970.
 This plan was derailed by massive cost overruns in Midways reconstruction, which eventually totalled $202 million.

 Roosevelt was therefore limited to an austere $46 million refit (SCB 103.68), enabling her to operate the Grumman A-6 Intruder and LTV A-7 Corsair II.
-In July 1968, Roosevelt entered Norfolk Naval Shipyard for her 11-month modernization program.
-The forward centerline elevator was relocated to the starboard deck edge forward of the island, the port waist catapult was removed, the crew spaces were refurbished, and all of the four remaining 5 in anti-aircraft turrets were removed.
-The Roosevelt set sail with 4 - 5" guns, 2 on either side controlled by 3 Mk 56 Gunfire control systems and one Mk 37 System.
-Roosevelt also received a deck edge spray system using the new seawater compatible fire-fighting chemical, Light Water.
+In July 1968, she entered Norfolk Naval Shipyard for her 11-month modernization program.
+The forward centerline elevator was relocated to the starboard deck edge forward of the island, the port waist catapult was removed, the crew spaces were refurbished, and all of the four remaining 5 in antiaircraft turrets were removed.
+The Roosevelt set sail with four 5-inch guns, two on either side controlled by 3 Mk 56 gunfire-control systems and one Mk 37 system.
+She also received a deck-edge spray system using the new seawater-compatible, fire-fighting chemical, Light Water.
 She put to sea again on 26 May 1969.

 From 1 August 1969, Roosevelt embarked Carrier Air Wing Six, which served as the ship's air wing for the next seven cruises.
-In January 1970, Roosevelt returned to the Mediterranean for another Sixth Fleet deployment.
+In January 1970, she returned to the Mediterranean for another Sixth Fleet deployment.

-Roosevelts twenty-first Sixth Fleet deployment was marked by indirect participation in the October 1973 Yom Kippur War, as she served as a transit "landing field" for aircraft being delivered to Israel.
-The Roosevelt battlegroup, Task Force 60.2, also stood by for possible evacuation contingencies.
+Roosevelts 21st Sixth Fleet deployment was marked by indirect participation in the October 1973 Yom Kippur War, as she served as a transit "landing field" for aircraft being delivered to Israel.
+Her battlegroup, Task Force 60.2, also stood by for possible evacuation contingencies.

 From 1973 through 1975, VAW-121 operated aboard Roosevelt as one of the last Grumman E-1 Tracer squadrons in the fleet.
-Roosevelt received a multipurpose designation, CV-42, on 30 June 1975, but she did not operate any anti-submarine aircraft.
+'She received a multipurpose designation, CV-42, on 30 June 1975, but she did not operate any antisubmarine aircraft.

 In June 1976, Roosevelt embarked VMA-231 with 14 AV-8A Harrier attack aircraft.
 The ship embarked Carrier Air Wing Nineteen for its final deployment, which lasted from October 1976 to April 1977.
-VMA-231 was on board for this deployment, which demonstrated that VTOL aircraft could be integrated into fixed wing air operations, although limited fuel capacity required careful scheduling of their launch and land cycles.
-The AV-8A concentrated hot exhaust impinging directly perpendicular to the fight deck was unusually destructive to painted non-skid surfaces, and blowing detached pieces of the non-skid coating about created a high risk of foreign object damage (FOD) to nearby jet engines.
+VMA-231 was on board for this deployment, which demonstrated that VTOL aircraft could be integrated into fixed-wing air operations, although limited fuel capacity required careful scheduling of their launch and land cycles.
+The AV-8A's concentrated hot exhaust impinging directly perpendicular to the fight deck was unusually destructive to painted nonskid surfaces, and blowing detached pieces of the nonskid coating about created a high risk of foreign object damage to nearby jet engines.
 On 12 January 1977, Roosevelt collided with the Liberian grain freighter Oceanus while transiting the Strait of Messina.
 Both ships were able to proceed to port under their own power.